amrkerkiz/Reddit2TikTok/README.md

 ## Installation
 1. Clone repository.
-2. Create a personal Reddit application script.
+2. Create a personal Reddit application script using the following link https://www.reddit.com/prefs/apps.
 Store personal use script and secret token.
 3. Edit the constants.txt file with those tokens and the Reddit account username and password.
 4. Run MainSetup.py.

 ## Dependencies
 * Python libraries: pip install -r requirements.txt
-* Tested on python v3.11 64-bit

 ### Note
-Currently saved videos have to be uploaded manually.
-Although you can do it using the TikTok API it is difficult to gain access for personal use.
-Other ways would include using web automation like selenium or AutoIt.
-However, these options seem rather dirty and even triggers bot warning in TikTok website filters.
+Currently, one must manually upload saved videos.
+While utilizing the TikTok API for this purpose is possible, obtaining personal access proves to be challenging.